Battle of Muye: Dating

-The strategy adopted by the Project was to use the archeological investigation to narrow the range of dates that would need to be compared with the astronomical data.
+The strategy adopted by the Project was to use the archaeological investigation to narrow the range of dates that would need to be compared with the astronomical data.
 Although no archaeological traces of King Wu's campaign have been found, the pre-conquest Zhou capital at Fengxi in Shaanxi has been excavated and strata at the site have been identified with the pre-dynastic Zhou.
 Radiocarbon dating of samples from the site as well as at late Yinxu and early Zhou capitals, using the wiggle matching technique, yielded a date for the conquest between 1050 and 1020 BC.
 The only date within that range matching all the astronomical data is 20 January 1046 BC.
 This date had previously been proposed by David Pankenier, who had matched the above passages from the classics with the same astronomical events, but here it resulted from a thorough consideration of a broader range of evidence.

 Other scholars have raised several criticisms of this process.
 The connection between the layers at the archaeological sites and the conquest is uncertain.
 The narrow range of radiocarbon dates is cited with a less stringent confidence interval (68%) than the standard requirement of 95%, which would have produced a much wider range.
 The texts describing the relevant astronomical phenomena are extremely obscure.
 For example, the inscription on the Li gui, a key text used in dating the conquest, can be interpreted in several different ways, with one alternative reading leading to the date of 9 January 1044 BC.

+Archaeology

+The Li gui, a crucial artifact for dating the Battle of Muye.

+Archaeology has revealed that Yin had no border walls, unlike other, older Shang strongholds such as Huanbei.
+This is likely because of the Huan River flowing nearby, creating a natural moat defense against attack, and the lack of walls would lend to chariot-based offensives.

+Despite the findings at Yin and the historicity of a "final battle" being clear, the location of "Muye" at the time of the offensive is unclear, and the remains of the battle have failed to materialise in excavations.
+Zhaoge has also not been found, and could simply be another area of Yin.
+Sun Yingmin (孙英民), President of the Henan Provincial Society of Cultural Relics and Archaeology, believes that the Mengzhuang archaeological site could be the site of the Battle of Muye.
+This is for three reasons: It is close in proximity to the ruins of Yin, appears to have maintained a long-standing culture, and has some remains reminiscent of the Erligang culture, associated with the Late Shang culture.
+However, this hypothesis has not been fully explored.